Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 What qualifications do educational psychologists need?

 An educational psychologist must have a degree in psychology or a related field, experience working with children and adolescents, and qualifications in child development, educational research, and mental health.
-Educational psychologists have varying needs depending on the type of school or program the individual is seeking to attend.
-A strong interest in psychology and experience in working with students in a school setting are common qualifications for an educational psychologist.

 How long do you study to become a educational psychologist?